 This first chapter gives an overview of the activities of the Court of Justice in 2014.
-The present part of the chapter firstly describes how the Court of Justice evolved during the past year, and secondly includes an analysis of the statistics which shows both the evolution of the Court's workload and the average duration of proceedings.
-This is followed by the second part (B), which presents, as it does each year, the main developments in the case-law, arranged by subject-matter; the third part (C), which provides details of the Court's composition during the period in question; and then the fourth part (D), which contains the statistics relating to the past judicial year.
+The present part of the chapter, first, describes how the Court of Justice evolved during the past year and, secondly, includes an analysis of the statistics which shows both the evolution of the Court's workload and the average duration of proceedings.
+This is followed by the second part (B), which presents, as it does each year, the main developments in the case-law, arranged by subject-matter, the third part (C), which provides details of the Court's composition during the period in question, and then, as the fourth part (D), the statistics relating to the past judicial year.